-3. Upgrade the primary device (device A) to ScreenOS 6.1.0.
+3. Upgrade the primary device (device A) to ScreenOS 6.2.0.

-- a.
-Make sure you have the ScreenOS 6.1.0 firmware.
-For information on obtaining the firmware, see "Downloading New Firmware" on page 18. - b.
+a.
+Make sure you have the ScreenOS 6.2.0 firmware.
+For information about obtaining the firmware, see "Downloading New Firmware" on page 18.

+- b.
 Log into security device A. - c.
 Save the existing configuration: - 1.
-Go to Configuration > Update > Config File, and then click Save to - 2.
+Go to Configuration > Update > Config File, and then click Save to File. - 2.
 Click Save in the File Download dialog box. - 3.
 Navigate to the location where you want to save the configuration file (cfg.txt), and then click Save. - d.
 Click Configuration > Update > ScreenOS/Keys, and then select Firmware Update. - e.
-Click Browse to navigate to the location of the ScreenOS 6.1.0 firmware or enter the path to its location in the Load File box. - f.
+Click Browse to navigate to the location of the ScreenOS 6.2.0 firmware, or enter the path to its location in the Load File box. - f.
 Click Apply.